AIRTucha/board/README.md

 *use* routing combinators are capable of handling any types of HTTPS request while *get*, *post*, *put* and *delete* are only working with correspondent HTTP methods.

-##### Stateless and State full
+##### Stateless and Stateful

 State management is not a trivial task for a purely functional application.
 Board utilizes Elm's architecture to provide handy tooling for accessing and modifying an application state.

-There is a special type of rout handlers capable of providing access to the state of the application.
+There is a particular type of rout handlers capable of providing access to the state of the application.
 The access is granted by transactions.
 Instead of returning the *AnswerValue* record itself a route handler attached by such a routing combinator returns a transaction from a current state to tuple which composes state and *AnswerValue*.

 ```elm
 {-| Path handler, query value session from local state based on cookie